Skip to main content

 Common Issues

 The frontend runs on HTTPS, which requires a certificate.
-In development, this is a self-signed certificate that your browser doesn’t trust.
-Click “Advanced” → “Proceed to localhost” (Chrome) or “Accept the Risk” (Firefox) to continue.
+In development, this is a self-signed certificate that your browser does not trust.
+Click “Advanced” then “Proceed to localhost” (Chrome) or “Accept the Risk” (Firefox) to continue.
 This is safe for local development.

 Another process is using the port.
 Find and stop it: